 Many consider the 1950s to be the Golden Era of baseball, but the 1930s shouldn’t be overlooked.
-The 1930s were a marvelous transitional era where stars of the past were blending with stars of the present and future during a challenging time in American history.
+The 1930s were a marvelous transitional era where stars of the past were blending with stars of the future during a challenging time in American history.

-The decade started with Babe Ruth and Rogers Hornsby still in uniform; Lou Gehrig and Lefty Grove made their mark during the 30s, still in their primes; and Joe DiMaggio and Ted Williams were on their way in as superstars.
+The decade started with Babe Ruth and Rogers Hornsby still in uniform; Lou Gehrig and Lefty Grove made their mark during the ’30s, still in their primes; and Joe DiMaggio and Ted Williams were on their way in as superstars.
 Even though most Americans were struggling to make ends meet during the Great Depression, baseball remained wildly popular.

 Today, more than 70 years later, the names of Ruth and DiMaggio and Williams are still familiar to baseball fans.
 But there are stars from the 1930s whose names have been lost with the passage of time.
 Here are seven very good players you may have never heard of who starred in the 1930s.

 Starting in his rookie season of 1934, Trosky proved to be a great-hitting first baseman who drove in gobs of runs.
-Unfortunately he was in the same league as Gehrig, Jimmie Foxx, and Hank Greenberg, arguably the three best first sackers of all-time.
+Unfortunately he was in the same league as Lou Gehrig, Jimmie Foxx, and Hank Greenberg, three of the best first sackers of all-time.
 Trosky rarely led the league in any category, not surprisingly, but he did top the loop in RBI with 162 in 1936.
 He was a left-handed slugger who hit as many as 42 homers for the Indians. he had over 200 homers and a career batting average well over .300 when he enlisted in World War II.
 When he came back, he wasn’t a good ballplayer anymore.
 But for a stretch of seven seasons from 1933-40 he averaged 120 RBI and hit as high as .343.
 He was a very good ballplayer.

 Van Lingle Mungo